5 Common Myths About Metabolism, and the Truth Behind Them

 Metabolism facts behind the carb-loading myth

 First off, if weight gain is a concern, carb-loading is not for you.
 Carb-loading before a race usually leads to a 1- to 3-pound weight gain, notes dietitian Nancy Clark [1].
 For every ounce of stored carbohydrate, you also store around 3 ounces of water.
-Helpful for staying hydrated during a marathon; not great if you’re working out to shed some cookie weight from your quarantine days.
+Helpful for staying hydrated during a marathon; not great if you’re working out to shed some cookie weight.

 Many carbohydrate-rich foods, especially the healthier options (think: brown rice vs. white), are also high in fiber.
-The last thing you want before a cardio workout is a bloated gut and abdominal pain.
-Fiber is the most likely food to cause gas in the gut, and too much fiber can also lead to diarrhea.
+The last thing you want before a cardio workout is a bloated gut and abdominal discomfort.
+Fiber is the most likely food to cause gas in the gut.
+Too much fiber can also lead to diarrhea.

 Blood sugar spikes and crashes are another danger of carbs before cardio.
 When you eat carb-rich foods, insulin is released so that cells can take in a lot of glucose quickly.
 With so much fuel your cells can work really hard and you’ll feel full of energy… for a short time.

-When the glucose is gone from the bloodstream, it can be pulled from storage, but you will likely feel a sudden drop in your energy level, possibly with a side of dizziness or weakness.
-You need to consume more carbohydrates to battle this low blood sugar, which could be tricky if you’re out on a long run, swim, or ride.
+When the glucose is gone from the bloodstream, it can be pulled from storage.
+But, you will likely feel a sudden drop in your energy level, possibly with a side of dizziness or weakness.
+You need to consume more carbohydrates to battle this low blood sugar.
+This could be tricky if you’re out on a long run, swim, or ride.

 Instead of carb-loading before exercise…